aws-samples/lucky-money-ar-workshop/content/2.CreateSumerian/_index.md

 weight: 20
 ---

-In this part, we will setup the necessary components in sumerian for AR integration with the application.
+In this part, we will setup the necessary components in Sumerian for AR functionality of the application.

+The steps include:

+* Setup a new Sumerian Scene
+* Create Sumerian Entities
+* Add Behaviors for assets